 I attended high school in Camden, a rural west Tennessee town, and was in the Navy from 1968 to 1972.
-After leaving service, I took advantage of the GI-Bill to attend the University of Tennessee in Knoxville, starting in the fall of 72.
+After leaving service, I took advantage of the GI-Bill to attend the University of Tennessee in Knoxville, starting in the fall of 1972.
 There I met Hilda, a pretty young girl from South Carolina whom I immediately fell in love with.

 Hilda, it turned out, was as an atheist, the first I had ever met.
-She was 17, and very intelligent.
-So much so that she had skipped her senior year in High School to go to College.
+She was 17 and very intelligent.
+So much so that she had skipped her senior year in high school to go to college.
 She was also very far ahead of me in knowledge and understanding of the tenants of Christianity.
 (Her father was a deacon in the Southern Baptist church back home.)

-I was amazed that she, an atheist, knew my religion better than I did, and rejected it.
+I was amazed that she, an atheist, knew my religion better than I did and rejected it.
 We had many long conversations about Christian beliefs in general, and mine in particular.

 I had never been a strong believer, but had never doubted that God existed.
 At that time I believed that I would eventually have to “turn to Christ” at some time in the future.
 But here was this little slip of girl telling me that she didn’t believe it, that there were GOOD reasons not to believe it.

 Although I believed in God, I didn’t know that NOT believing was an option.
 I never really “took” to religion, I didn’t like it.
-I guess I shared my mother’s distrust for church-people.
+I guess I shared my mother’s distrust for church people.
 I mainly felt that religious folk were far too eager to claim goodness as their own property; but that claim always seemed to turn out to be shallow and brittle.

 Since this took place during my first quarter in college, I used the rest of my college career to study different religions, different mythological beliefs, as well as the sciences: anthropology, astronomy, biology, geology, physics and evolution.
 By the end of my sophomore year of college I was pretty much an atheist myself.
 The entire transformation took around two years of study and introspection.

-When the 9/11 attack happened I was reading Carl Sagan’s book “A Demon Haunted World”, which among other things vividly outlined some of the atrocities that religion had perpetrated upon the world throughout history.
-This included the 300 years of torture and oppression during the Spanish inquisition, the harmful effects of religion’s opposition to the advancement of science, and how spiritualism and pseudoscience were moving to the forefront of everyday conversation and media coverage.
+When the 9-11 attacks happened, I was reading Carl Sagan’s book A Demon Haunted World, which among other things vividly outlined some of the atrocities that religion had perpetrated upon the world throughout history.
+This included the 300 years of torture and oppression during the Spanish Inquisition, the harmful effects of religion’s opposition to the advancement of science, and how spiritualism and pseudoscience were moving to the forefront of everyday conversation and media coverage.

-It was also about that time that President George W. Bush used a presidential decree to introduce his “Faith Based Initiatives” which took a portion of MY tax dollars and gave it directly to religious institutions.
+It was also about that time that President George W. Bush used a presidential decree to introduce his “Faith-Based Initiatives” which took a portion of MY tax dollars and gave it directly to religious institutions.
 This was in direct opposition to the constitutional separation of church and state.
-His Faith Based Initiatives forced me, and other atheists and freethinkers, to support religion.
-I knew the history of religion, and how horribly it had treated mankind (especially non-believers) wherever it was given power, and I did NOT want my tax dollars, collected with the force of government, to aid such enterprises, no matter how much they claimed to do so under the guise of “charitable work”.
+His Faith-Based Initiatives forced me, and other atheists and freethinkers, to support religion.
+I knew the history of religion, and how horribly it had treated mankind (especially non-believers) wherever it was given power, and I did NOT want my tax dollars, collected with the force of government, to aid such enterprises, no matter how much they claimed to do so under the guise of “charitable work.”

 I had just recently discovered a Freethought group in Knoxville called the Rationalists of East Tennessee (RET) that provided support and camaraderie during this time of transition.
 It was a great group of high thinkers, consisting of college professors, authors, scientists and others from Oak Ridge and Knoxville.
 I found their Sunday presentations and discussions to be very refreshing and edifying.

-However, after a couple of years of attendance, I became impatient with RET’s lack of community out-reach, and their reluctance to self-identify as “Atheists”, although virtually all of them were.
+However, after a couple of years of attendance, I became impatient with RET’s lack of community outreach, and their reluctance to self-identify as atheists, although virtually all of them were.
 They thought the term carried too much baggage, even though that baggage was the result of centuries of unjustified vilification by the religious community.
 I felt that we needed to accept and redeem the word itself.
 It is an honest, fitting appellation, and it represents one of the greatest accomplishments of my life.

+Now we have an on line membership of over 800 people (as of June 2018), and still growing, with 25-30 people coming out every week!
 As of this writing, ASK and RET are doing fine.
-Between them we offer Knoxville and East Tennessee 8-12 opportunities every month to meet with other Atheists, Agnostics, Freethinkers and Humanists.
-We’re collaborating on a weekly Atheist call-in show on public-access TV called Freethought Forum.
-There is also a Skeptic MeetUp group in Knoxville, as well as the Secular Student Alliance who has weekly meetings on the UT campus.
+Between them we offer Knoxville and East Tennessee 8-12 opportunities every month to meet with other atheists, agnostics, freethinkers and humanists.
+We’re collaborating on a weekly Atheist call-in show on public-access TV called Freethought Forum, and a Radio Show called “DigitalFreethought Radio Hour” on WOZO radio.

-At the time of this writing, I’m happy to be able to report that Freethought is alive and well in East Tennessee.
+At the time of this writing, I’m happy to be able to report that freethought is alive and well in east Tennessee.